AbleHou/sreader/README.md

 1. Configure the local text file path (`sreader.textPath`) and page size (`sreader.pageSize`) in the settings.
 2. Use the vscode Command Palette and enter the following commands:
-   - `Show Secret`: Display content
+   - `Toggle Secret Reader`: Display content
    - `Page Up Secret`: Navigate to previous page
    - `Page Down Secret`: Navigate to next page
-   - `Hide Secret Content`: Hide the content panels
-   - `Quit Secret Reader`: Completely quit and clean up
    - `Clear All Secret Offsets`: Reset all reading progress

 The content will be displayed as a single line at the far right of the status bar, perfect for discreet reading.